 ● Doggy poo bags Essential to pick up after your dog along the way.
 Most parking areas have bins to throw these away but if not, take some extra thick plastic bags.
 Dog Poo STINKS!

-● Toys Who doesn’t need their favourite toy on a long road trip.
+● Toys Who doesn’t need their favorite toy on a long road trip.
 If your dog gets irritable or bored in the car, take a toy with that will keep him occupied.

 ● Dog bed Place the dog bed on the back set to make a safe and comfortable place for your dog to settle.
 May encourage him to have a nap on the way too.